 Dr. Micah Altman is Director of Research and Head/Scientist, Program on Information Science for the MIT Libraries, at the Massachusetts Institute of Technology.
-Dr. Altman is also a Non-Resident Senior Fellow at The Brookings Institution.
-Prior to arriving at MIT, Dr. Altman served at Harvard University for fifteen years as the Associate Director of the Harvard-MIT Data Center, Archival Director of the Henry A. Murray Archive, and Senior Research Scientist in the Institute for Quantitative Social Sciences.
+Previously Dr. Altman served as a Non-Resident Senior Fellow at The Brookings Institution, and at Harvard University as the Associate Director of the Harvard-MIT Data Center, Archival Director of the Henry A. Murray Archive, and Senior Research Scientist in the Institute for Quantitative Social Sciences.

-Altman’s conducts work primarily in the fields of in social science, information privacy, information science and research methods, and statistical computation -- focusing on the intersections of information, technology, privacy, and politics; and on the dissemination, preservation, reliability and governance of scientific knowledge.
+Dr Altman conducts work primarily in the fields of social science, information privacy, information science and research methods, and statistical computation -- focusing on the intersections of information, technology, privacy, and politics; and on the dissemination, preservation, reliability and governance of scientific knowledge.

 Dr. Altman is chair of the National Digital Stewardship Alliance coordination committee; serves on the boards of directors for ORCID and iSolon; on the executive board for the American Political Science Association’s section on Information technology and politics; the steering committee for the Data-Preservation Alliance for Social Science; on the technical advisory boards of Force11 and The Qualitative Data Archive; and on the editorial boards of The American Journal of Political Science, Social Science Computer Review, The Journal of Information Technology and Politics and Statistical Associates Publishers.